-So it was January 2013 while on a holiday and a retirement reconnaissance trip to Chiang Mai we decided that Ace would purchase a block of land to have our house constructed in a new Moo Baan (housing development) called Mod Chic by Sansaran.
+It was January 2013 while on a holiday and a retirement reconnaissance trip to Chiang Mai we decided that Ace would purchase a residential block of land for our house in a new Moo Baan (housing development) called Mod Chic constructed by SANSARAN (the developer).

-I decided to pen a short story on the construction project and activity to highlight how things are done here in Chiang Mai.
+Here is a short story on the construction project and activity to highlight how things are done here in Chiang Mai.
 It’s not intended as a detailed building guide but simply a general overview of the building schedule and steps observed for our house and others in the neighborhood.
 I am happy to share further details if you wish to contact me.

 Being absent from Chiang Mai during the building phase was a bit of a gamble.
 Not being around the building site on a routine basis was somewhat risky, but we thought that the developer, who had done a previous development and was doing lots of houses, was reliable.
 We had seen the workmanship of completed houses and were satisfied with the work, so decided to take the chance.

 This was probably against the standard advice of being present to oversight what is going on by Thai builders and sub-contractors.
 We did have the opportunity to visit only once during construction to see how things were coming along and to make some choices on fit out products and colors.
 The developer was good at taking progress pictures and sending them to us so we could see what stage things were at and to ask questions.
 The result was pleasing and we are happy with our finished product – in future I would rather be around to inspect the new house building if I ever did it again.

 The decision to pick a building site was fairly simple.
 We reviewed the site’s plans of available lots, did site tours and settled on a lot at the end of a quiet Soi (street) with views across the countryside to some foothills and Doi Suthep, the mountain that overlooks Chiang Mai.